 - Be clear on your business name.
 Make sure you have a registered business name before creating any of your marketing materials.
 It could be a costly mistake to have to go back and change everything if you find out your business name has been rejected.

 - Be clear on the product you sell or service you provide.
-Ensure you are clear on the product or service you offer so your developer knows what site features and design will work best to enhance them.
+Ensure you are clear on the product or service you offer so your Web Design Phoenix expert web developer knows what site features and design will work best to enhance them.
 Ask yourself if they are digital products or systems or a service for hire?
 How many products and how are they sold?

 - Be clear on your brand.
 This does not mean you have to have your logo already designed (some web development companies can also design your logo and other stationery/marketing materials for you as well), but it does mean you need to be clear on the message you want to give others about you and your business.
 This is actually not an easy or quick process but makes a significant difference if you are clear on this before moving on to anything else.
 Often the designer/marketer that you hire to create the visual brand for you can help with this process or I recommend checking out BrandU where they help you through your brand definition process step-by-step.
 Once done, you will be very clear on not only the essence of our brand, but also the “look” of your brand so you can simply hand over your results to your designer to create it for you.